PrefectHQ/ControlFlow/README.md

 from pydantic import BaseModel

-# create agents that specialize in user interaction and content creation
+# create an agent to write a research report
+author = cf.Agent(
+    name="Deep Thought",
-marvin = cf.Agent(name="Marvin", instructions="Focus on helping the user come up with a good topic") author = cf.Agent(name="Deep Thought", instructions="Use a formal tone and clear language")
+    instructions="Use a formal tone and clear language", )

 class ResearchTopic(BaseModel):